jirkapok/GasPlanner/doc/help.md

 ### Conservatism - Gradient Factors

 This is the key options which defines the generated profile curve.
 For more details about this option see [Gradient factors article](https://www.diverite.com/articles/gradient-factors/) by Dive rite.
 You can use predefined group of values, which correspond with values used by Shearwater dive computers.
 Both values are in range 10-100 %.
 Where 100 % means pure Bühlmann with no gradient factors.
 Today it is generally considered as not safe enough.
 The lower the value is, the more safety you get by reducing allowed maximum tissue pressure (supersaturation level).
-Nut the price is longer ascent.
+But the price is longer ascent.
 So the correct behavior is to find sme compromise.
 Here is simple explanation how it works.

 * `Gradient factor Low` (GF Low): Is applied on depths range.
 It defines moment at which we first time reach the maximum supersaturation level.
 I.e. it defines depth of first stop.
 Low value means the first stop will be at higher depth.
 More about deep stops in [this article](https://thetheoreticaldiver.org/wordpress/index.php/2019/06/16/short-comment-on-doolettes-gradient-factors-in-a-post-deep-stops-world/)